elkingarcia11/word-guessing-game/python/utils/README.md

 ### `create_database()`

-Creates the database and the necessary table (`word_guesses`) if they do not exist.
+Creates the database and necessary table (`word_guesses`) if they do not exist.

 ### `import_data_from_json_file(filepath: str)`

 Imports data from a JSON file into the database.
-The JSON file structure should have topics, hints, and answers.
+The JSON file structure should contain topics, hints, and answers.

 ### `get_random_word()`